14th DMZ International Documentary Film Festival.

 |Sponsored by||Gyeonggi-do, Goyang City, Paju City, Ministry of Culture, Sports, and Tourism, Korean Film Council|

 DMZ International Documentary Film Festival (DMZ Docs) is a Korean film festival for documentaries, jointly presented by Paju and Goyang in Gyeonggi Province.
-The 13th DMZ Docs will take place on 9th-16th September 2021.
-It is the largest festival of its kind in Asia, aiming to introduce outstanding documentaries as well as to support talented filmmakers and promising projects to be discovered by a wider audience.
+The 14th DMZ Docs will take place on 22nd-29th September 2022.

 The DMZ International Documentary Film Festival, as one of the leading international documentary film festivals in Asia, aims to provide opportunities for growing to Korean and Asian documentary filmmakers and to give a field that cineastes and audience together celebrate the festival through the documentary

 Snow Goose, the rare migratory bird visiting the DMZ.
 They live primarily on the West Coast and East Coast of North America and we can find the records that they have passed the winter in some areas of Korea.
 But only a tiny number, about ten of them, visits Korea.
 The DMZ, in which we could see Snow Goose, is a treasure trove of wildlife naturally-preserved and there inhabit several species of endangered animal and plant as well.
 Snow Geese visit the DMZ every year and freely cross over the border on the long-divided peninsula, which men are forbidden to cross at will.
 The DMZ International Documentary Film Festival names Snow Goose ‘Baekrogi’, symbolizing the spirit of creative freedom, and makes it a symbol having the value of the Festival: peace, communication and hope for life.
 The ‘Snow Goose Trophy’ will be presented to the award-winning directors in the competitions of the Festival